-Lump-sum alimony, or alimony in gross, refers to alimony that is a fixed payment which generally will be made regardless of circumstances that would be a basis for termination of other types of alimony.
+Lump-sum alimony, or alimony in gross, refers to alimony that is a fixed payment that will generally be made regardless of circumstances that would be a basis for the termination of other alimony types.
 For example, lump-sum alimony, or alimony in gross, normally would be paid even if the recipient remarries.
-Depending on the wording of the agreement or order, payments also could be made to the estate of the recipient in the event the recipient dies.
+Depending on the wording of the agreement or order, payments could also be made to the recipient’s estate in the event the recipient dies.

-This type of alimony usually is in lieu of a property settlement.
-Depending on how the alimony is structured, it could provide a tax advantage to the payor by being deductible to the payor and income to the recipient.
+This type of alimony usually is instead of a property settlement.
+Depending on how the alimony is structured, it could provide a tax advantage to the payor by deducting the payor and income to the recipient.
 Lump-sum alimony, or alimony in gross, could be used as a type of reimbursement alimony to ensure that one spouse is paid back for certain expenditures, even if the recipient remarries, cohabits with someone, or does not otherwise need the alimony for day-to-day support.

 For information on serving legal papers, click here or call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers by clicking here.